About the Library

 The Library offers electronic informational databases as well as downloadable audio and video.
 Twenty-seven Internet access computers are available (16 in Adult Services, six in Youth Services, and five in the Teen Zone) as well as 35 laptop computers that can be used with the Library’s wireless network in any part the facility.

-The mission of the Carnegie-Stout Public Library is to improve the quality of life by providing resources that enhance and contribute to individual enjoyment, enlightenment, and knowledge.
+The mission of the Carnegie-Stout Public Library is to improve the quality of life by providing resources for individual enjoyment, enlightenment, and knowledge and that enhance the literacy of youth.